 Early Montessori Teacher

-Mrs. Riner has been with the Montessori Academy, working in the Early Montessori Class, since 2009.
+Ms. Riner has been with the Montessori Academy, working in the Early Montessori Class, since 2009.
 She received a Bachelor’s of science from Strayer University.
 She received her AMS Infant/Toddler Certification from Montgomery Montessori Institute in 2014 and is a lead teacher with in the Early Montessori Class (age 16mo. – 3yrs.).
-Cheryl enjoys spending time with her husband and watching her son play soccer and baseball and her daughter dance and swim.
+Cheryl enjoys watching her son play soccer and baseball and her daughter dance and swim.

 Early Montessori Teacher